MKLab-ITI/pygrank/tutorials/documentation.md

 ### Implicit Use of Signals
-For ease of use, the library can directly parse dictionaries that map nodes to values.
+For ease of use, the package can directly parse dictionaries that map nodes to values.
 For example, in the dictionary `{'A':0.6,'C':0.4}` omitted nodes correspond to zero scores.
 It can also parse numpy arrays or tensorflow tensors with the same number of elements as graph nodes.